Reaction-transport coupling drives spatiotemporal organization in fuel-driven supramolecular polymerization: Results and Discussion

-To explore spatiotemporal instability leading to self-organized pattern formation in the supramolecular polymerization system as described by the kinetic model (Eqns.~\ref{eq1}-\ref{eq4}), we extend the kinetic model by incorporating diffusion to account for transport processes.
-Diffusion is described using the Rouse-type scaling~\cite{rouse1953theory}, which provides a simple and physically meaningful representation of polymer dynamics in dilute, unentangled systems \cite{doi1986theory,rubinstein2003polymer}.
-According to this model, the diffusion coefficient of a polymer decreases inversely with its length, making it particularly suitable for supramolecular polymers that are transient, unentangled, and formed under dilute conditions.
-Coupling this length-dependent diffusion with the nonlinear reaction kinetics leads to emergent spatiotemporal phenomena such as traveling fronts and complex pattern formation.

-The resulting reaction-diffusion equations for the four species: deactivated monomers ($d$), activated monomers ($a_{1}$), total polymer mass concentration ($m_{1}^\prime$), and total polymer number concentration ($m_{0}^\prime$)—are given by:
+To explore spatiotemporal instability leading to self-organized pattern formation in the supramolecular polymerization system, we extend the kinetic model (Eqs.~\ref{eq1}--\ref{eq4}) by incorporating diffusion.
+Polymer transport is described using Rouse-type scaling~\cite{rouse1953theory,doi1986theory,rubinstein2003polymer}, in which the diffusion coefficient decreases inversely with polymer length, providing a physically meaningful description for dilute, unentangled supramolecular polymers.
+The resulting reaction--diffusion equations for the four species—deactivated monomers ($d$), activated monomers ($a_{1}$), total polymer mass ($m_{1}^\prime$), and total polymer number ($m_{0}^\prime$), are given by: